joanperelopez/HF-Noise-Canceller/README.md

 # HF Noise Canceller

 This project was born out of necessity for my day-to-day activities as a ham radio operator.
 The QRM is becoming more intense every day, with current levels reaching S9, so I needed to find a way to reduce it.
-This device is still in the design phase, which is why there is still little information in the repository.
-As I continue to develop it, I will add more details.

 All the noise cancellers I know are based on the same principle: the use of an auxiliary antenna that picks up the noise, which is then phase-inverted, amplified, and mixed with the signal-plus-noise coming from the main antenna.
 By properly adjusting the amplitude and phase in the noise amplifier, part of that noise can be canceled out.

-#### Note: The circuit has not yet been tested.
+#### Note: This device is still in the design phase and the circuit has not yet been tested.

 The original design is based on an article for building a noise canceller by colleague EA1KO, with some modifications that presumably could improve its performance, such as: